ClimbsRocks/data-formatter/README.md

 #### `callback` [OPTIONAL]
 After the args object, you may choose to pass in a callback function that will be invoked once training is done.
 This parameter is optional.
 If provided, the callback function will be invoked with an object containing the file paths to all of the formatted data files created.

+#### `keepAllFeatures` [OPTIONAL]
+If you do not want to perform any feature selection, and keep all the features (both the ones in the original training data, and the ones created by `data-formatter`), pass in `true` for this flag

+#### `allFeatureCombinations` [OPTIONAL]
+This is still a beta feature.
+If you want to try adding all possible combinations of continuous features together, set this flag to true.
+Since it creates all possible combinations of all the continuous features, this can rapidly create a memory problem, and should only be used on small datasets, or if you have a ton of RAM.

 ### Format of Output Files: